jasonm23/onlisp-markdown/onlisp.md

 is simply to make the most of the ASCII character set; one can only have so many one-character read-macros.

-You can (with make-dispatch-macro-character) deﬁne your own dis- patching macro characters, but since # is already deﬁned as one, you may as well use it.
+You can (with make-dispatch-macro-character) deﬁne your own dispatching macro characters, but since # is already deﬁned as one, you may as well use it.
 Some combinations beginning with # are explicitly reserved for your use;
 others are available in that they do not yet have a predeﬁned meaning in Common Lisp.
 The complete list appears in CLTL2, p.
 531.